rintukutum/AyurGenomics-Viz-ML/Report/README.md

 <br><br><hr color='black' size=5><br><br>

+# <u><center>OBJECTIVES</center></u>

+1. To develop ML algorithm to visualize individual-level signature based on multiple phenotypes
+  * Develop an algorithm to capture phenotype to phenotype relationship
+  * Develop an algorithm to capture within Prakriti signatures
+  * Develop an algorithm to capture between Prakriti signatures
+  * Design visual representation of individual-level signature based on the above algorithms
+2. To develop ML algorithm to associate phenotype with gene expression
+  * Use existing methodologies to find above associations
+  * Develop novel ML algorithms to find the multi-phenotype association with molecular cues

+<br><br><hr color='black' size=5><br><br>

 # <u><center>ABSTRACT</center></u>

-Technological advancement in high-throughput experiments (HTE) allows us to decipher many biological insights, such as, how transcription factor interact with the downstream genes.
-This is done with the aid of machine learning algorithms.
-Machine learning algorithms play a very vital and integral part in understanding the complex biological event of profiling the multitude of genes and uncovering patterns from it.
-Most HTE involve experiments have the phenotypes of interest (X~pheno~) simple, such as (case/control, normal/disease conditions) and accordingly there are algorithms to infer genes (Y~g~) as predictors of these phenotypes (e.g. cancer).
-In recent years, we have started appreciating the fact that other covariate such as age, sex, environmental conditions along with our phenotype of interest could play a vital role in regulation within the cellular level.

-In the Ayurveda system of medicine, individuals are classified into seven constitution types, "Prakriti", for assessing disease susceptibility and drug responsiveness, which are assigned to an individual based on these phenotypes.
-We aim to develop machine learning algorithms for visualizing this heterogeneous multi-dimensional phenomics and genomics data.
+In the Ayurveda system of medicine, individuals are classified into seven constitution types, "Prakriti", for assessing disease susceptibility and drug responsiveness, which are assigned to an individual based on a set of phenotypes.
+Phenotypes can be categorised into 4 main types, 1) Anatomy 2) Physical 3) Physiological and 4) Psychological.
+In total, more than 100 phenotypes are required to assess Prakriti types of an individual by an Ayurvedic physician.
+Existing visual representation exist such as somatotype, which represents persons’ physical and psychological traits based on quantitative measures.
+But Prakriti phenotyping is through only qualitative measurements.
+Various machine learning algorithms exist such as PCA, MDS plot, tSNE, etc, for the visual representation of large scale datasets.
+Here, we aim to develop machine learning algorithms for visualizing this heterogeneous multi-dimensional phenomics and genomics data.
+Firstly, we used qualitative phenotypes to develop and design algorithms for visual representation at individual-level.
+Secondly, we intend to use existing algorithms and design algorithms to find an association between quantitative phenotype with molecular phenotypes such as gene expression profiles.

 <br><br><hr color='black' size=5><br><br>